 Related Article: Company and Come From Away lead Olivier Awards 2019 nominations

-So if this week’s nominations have inspired you (or your time machine’s in for its MOT), here are the 11 Olivier Award-nominated shows you can (and should) see while you’ve got the chance:
+So if this week inspires you at all (or your time machine’s in for its MOT), here are the 10 Olivier Award-nominated shows you can (and should) see while you’ve got the chance:

 All About Eve

 Noël Coward Theatre until 11 May; NT Live on 11 April

 As well as being All About Eve, this cleverly crafted thriller’s 2 nominations were all about the brilliant Gillian Anderson (nominated for Best Actress) and Monica Dolan (up for Best Actress in a Supporting Role).

 Restaging the 1950 Oscar-winning film for the stage, All About Eve follows iconic thespian Margo Channing (played by Gillian), seemingly at the peak of her powers.
 But when her entourage, including long-time friend Karen (Monica), welcome in a new apprentice with a hidden agenda, events take an unsettling turn.